Ski & Snowboard

-From total beginners, some of whom have never seen snow, to young athletes training as part of their school ski or snowboard team Les Elfes offers a lively and enthusiastic approach to lessons.
+From total beginners, some of whom have never seen snow, to young athletes training as part of their school ski or snowboard team Les Elfes offers a lively and enthusiastic approach.
 We aim to facilitate an environment for students to develop their skills while enjoying their time on the mountain, making new friends from around the world and sharing valuable experiences with their peers.

 Throughout our courses we follow a clear structure for progression so students are aware of their current levels of performance and their areas for improvement.

 At the end of each trip we like to celebrate the achievements of each of our students with a prize giving evening.
 It is a chance for them to have a final group photo with their guide, receive their certificates and to hear the much-anticipated ski and snowboard race results from the week.
 We also show a slideshow .

 Meet a Ski Guide